-While all victims are encouraged to report incidents to the Department of Public Safety, the Dean of Students, a member of the Residential Life staff or another member of the University’s administrative staff so that Fordham can respond, there may be times when you simply want to get personal assistance or talk about an incident.
+While all students are encouraged to report incidents to the Department of Public Safety, the Dean of Students, a member of the Residential Life staff or another member of the University’s administrative staff so that Fordham can respond, there may be times when you simply want to get personal assistance or talk about an incident.
 Clinical staff in Counseling and Psychological Services and pastoral counselors in Campus Ministry can help privately and are not obligated to report incidents unless there is an imminent threat to safety.
 Staff in these areas will provide support and fully inform you about your options for reporting, working closely with you, the Department of Public Safety, and the Dean of Students should you choose to report the incident formally.

 If I do make a formal report with the University, do I have to go to the police?

-No, but if you decide to report it to the police, the University will accompany you to the New York City Police Department.
-Fordham University encourages any student who is the victim of an alleged crime to notify the Department of Public Safety immediately and to work with them to report the alleged crime to the NYPD.
+No, but if you decide to report it to the police, University staff will be available to accompany you to report to local law enforcement.
+Fordham University encourages any student who is the victim of an alleged crime to notify the Department of Public Safety immediately and to work with them to report the alleged crime to local law enforcement.
 In certain cases, the University is required by statute to notify local law enforcement.
 Students always have the right to report any alleged crime to law enforcement directly.